Vertigo Symptoms

-Vertigo is a feeling that you are dizzily turning around or that your surroundings are dizzily turning about you.
+Vertigo is a feeling that one is dizzily turning around or that one's surroundings are dizzily spinning or turning about.
+People experiencing vertigo may feel that they are swaying, tilting, or are pulled to one direction.
 Vertigo is usually due to a problem with the inner ear but can also be caused by vision problems and other conditions.
 Vertigo is medically distinct from dizziness, lightheadedness, and unsteadiness in that vertigo involves the sensation of movement.
-Vertigo may be described as a feeling that you yourself are spinning around, known as subjective vertigo, or the feeling of rotation of the surrounding environment, known as objective vertigo.
-The spinning sensation of vertigo may be accompanied by other symptoms, including nausea and vomiting.
+Vertigo may be described as a feeling that one is spinning around, known as subjective vertigo, or the feeling of rotation of the surrounding environment, known as objective vertigo.
+The spinning sensation of vertigo may be accompanied by other symptoms, including

 - Acoustic Neuromas and Other Cerebellopontine Angle (CPA) Tumors